KishanItaliya/KishanItaliya/README.md

 - 👋 Hi, My self @KishanItaliya
 - 👀 4+ years' hands-on experience with React.js and Next.js
-- 🌱 Currently focusing on learning the Concepts of MERN Stack
+- 🌱 Currently focusing on learning the Concepts of MERN Stack & AI

 <!---
 KishanItaliya/KishanItaliya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.